INFORMATION FOR EVENT ORGANISERS

 If you need to buy supplies for your event you can claim the money back from the WPSA.
 Please ensure you have your receipts and please ensure the receipts submitted are just for the items you've bought for the event, not your weekly shopping receipt with various items underlined - this makes it much more difficult for the treasurer to keep a clear paper trail.
-If you've volunteered recently and need to claim back expenses, you can download the expenses claim form here complete it and leave it in the WPSA box (include your receipts please!).
+If you've volunteered recently and need to claim back expenses please email firstname.lastname@example.org (remember to keep your receipts please!).

 The WPSA cupboard is at the back of the hall and contains various items needed for events.
 It contains stock supplies usually left over from previous events, items may or may not include: cups, bags, tea/coffee/washing up supplies, wine, sweets, water, beer crisps.
 If you're planning an event and have decided what you need to buy you should check in the cupboard first to see what's there.
 You may save yourself some initial spending.
 Please leave the cupboard tidy and ensure any food items are stored in containers with secure lids as we don't want any visitors in the cupboard.